patrick-bozek-fmps/FMPS_AutoTraderApplication/03_Development/Application_OnPremises/Cursor/SETUP_GUIDE.md

 cd C:\PABLO\AI_Projects\FMPS_AutoTraderApplication\03_Development\Application_OnPremises\Cursor

 # Install required packages
+# If you get "pip is not recognized" error, use this instead:
+python -m pip install -r requirements.txt

+# Or if pip works:
 pip install -r requirements.txt
 ```

 Wait for installation to complete (about 1-2 minutes).

+**Note**: If you see "pip is not recognized", just add `python -m` before the pip command.

 ### Step 3: Run the Converter